- Michael Davis

 Neighborhood 5

 The main artery for campus nightlife is the strip on Washington Street, which includes Willie’s Saloon, the venue where Garth Brooks began his career.
 Just a few blocks east of the strip there is Hideaway Pizza, a Stillwater original and an Oklahoma tradition since 1957.
 However, no trip to Stillwater is complete without a stop at the famous Eskimo Joe’s.
-This restaurant and store will get quite crowded on game day, so plan to arrive early in order to experience Stillwater’s “finest little jukebox joint.”
+This restaurant and store will get quite crowded on game day, so plan to arrive early to experience Stillwater’s “finest little jukebox joint”.
 Eskimo Joe’s is just one block from Boone Pickens Stadium, and serves burgers and other great entrees, but it is the amazing cheese fries that are a must when ordering food.
 There are several varieties, but I would suggest the bacon cheese fries.

 Besides the restaurants, Stillwater is home to the National Wrestling Hall of Fame; Oklahoma State has earned 34 national championships in college wrestling.
 The Oklahoma State campus and the city of Stillwater are also great tourist attractions in and of themselves, but on game day the neighborhood becomes one of the best in college football.